-- You compost a text based on images that tell a story.
+- You compose a text based on pictures that tell a story.

-As you can tell, the requirements regarding the size of the texts you write increase as the level progresses and the topics also differentiate.
+As you can tell, the requirements regarding the size of the texts you write increase as you progress through levels and the topics also differentiate.

 How do you do this?

 a.
 You have a question you wish to answer.

 b.
 You enter the answer in Google Translate in English and it translates it to Dutch.

 c.
 You listen to the translation many times.

 d.
 You start practicing the answer loud and clear and with understanding all the words.
 You start word by word and you build up.
 Exactly like you did with the tongue twisters.